isa-ulisboa/greends-dms-exercises/dms_ex_09_create_tables.md

 The goal of this exercise is to create tables in the database to accommodate our data.

-> Your solutions for this exercise should be submitted via Moodle.
-You should create a SQL script with solution queries identified as **Q**.The deadline for submissions is **22th November 2024**.
+> Your solutions for this exercise should be submitted via Moodle.The deadline for submissions is **22th November 2024**.

 We will start by creating tables corresponding to the NUTS1 to 3, and